felixlopz/hubrise-test-task/content/apps/orderlord/en/food-ordering-platforms.md

   description: Integrating OrderLord with food ordering platforms requires you to specify particular ref codes in the configuration page of the delivery platform bridge.
 ---

-With HubRise, you can receive orders from Deliveroo, Just Eat, Uber Eats and other food platforms in OrderLord.
+With HubRise, you can receive orders from Deliveroo, Just Eat, Uber Eats and other food ordering platforms in OrderLord.
 You can also push your menu from OrderLord to food platforms.

 For more information, check the documentation of these platforms in our [Apps page](/apps/food-ordering-platforms).

-Below are the parameters to use to connect food platforms to OrderLord.
+Below are the parameters to use to connect platforms to OrderLord.

 ## Deliveroo